Perspective | How patience and partnership built a billion-dollar data center business

 “That’s the kind of nimble partnership we have,” Murphy said.
 “I am the guy on the ground.
 Bill is the deal guy with deep pockets who gives broad guidance.”

 Using comparable private and publicly traded data centers as benchmarks, an industry analyst conservatively values DigiPlex at more than $1 billion, or more than 350 times the original investment in the company spearheaded by Murphy and Conway.
-But that’s not all gain, 20 years in, Conway and Murphy have personally invested $225 million in equity and $325 million in debt to build DigiPlex and barely taken any cash out of the business.
+But that’s not all gain: 20 years in, Conway and Murphy have personally invested $225 million in equity and $325 million in debt to build DigiPlex and barely taken any cash out of the business.

 Data centers aren’t cheap, to build or lease.
 Constructing a data center from scratch can cost $50 million to $100 million.
 Large data center customers — think Microsoft, Amazon, Google and Facebook — pay on average $25 million a year for 20,000 kilowatts of data center energy usage; that’s enough energy to power 10,000 homes in the U.S. for a year.
 Contracts of this size usually run seven to 10 years.